What is a Highly Sensitive Person?

 My full rate is $140/hr.
 My sliding scale rate ranges from $85-$130/hr, and is calculated based on the payer’s annual household income and household size.

-According to my research, the Colorado 2023 market rates for working with a Highly Sensitive Person Knowledgeable Therapist top out around $210/hr, with most therapists charging $150/hr.
+According to my research, the 2024 market rates for working with a Highly Sensitive Person Knowledgeable Therapist top out around $210/hr, with most therapists charging $150/hr.
 These rates help therapists pay down student loan debt associated with their advanced degree(s), afford continuing education and clinical supervision/case consultation on your behalf, counter lost wages associated with taking vacation and sick leave, and meet household living expenses, without overworking.
 If you're in the financial position to do so, thank you for supporting us, as we advocate for a more sustainable profession!

 What forms of payment do you accept?